1. PURPOSE AND PHILOSOPHY

 The materials must comply with Section 6 of this policy.

 The materials must be medically accurate, as defined in Utah Admin.
-Code R277-474, meaning they must be verified or supported by research conducted in compliance with scientific methods and published in journals that have received peer-review, and recognized as accurate and objective by professional organizations and agencies with expertise in the relevant field, such as the American Medical Association.
+Code R277-474, meaning they must be verified or supported by research conducted in compliance with scientific methods and published in journals that have received peer-review, and recognized as accurate and objective by professional organizations and agencies with expertise in the relevant field.

 The materials must be made available to residents of the District for reasonable review opportunities prior to consideration for adoption.

-The District shall make a report to the Utah State Board of Education that includes the following:
+The District shall make a report to the Utah State Board of Education as required by state law.

 Primary source materials adopted by the Board under paragraph 5.2.2 must be reviewed annually by the Board.

-Consistent with the parental consent requirements of Section 4, students shall receive instruction on the following topics on at least two occasions during the period that begins with the beginning of grade 8 and the end of grade 12:
+Consistent with the parental consent requirements of Section 4, students shall receive instruction on the following topics on at least two occasions between the beginning of grade 7 and the end of grade 12:

 The instruction described in subsection 6.1 must stress

-The intricacies of intercourse, sexual stimulation, or erotic behavior;
+The intricacies of sexual stimulation, or erotic behavior;

 The advocacy of premarital or extramarital sexual activity;